Akianonymus/gdrive-downloader/README.md

 First it fetches the name of the folder, then all the id and mimeType of files and sub-folders.

-Then it downloads the individual files using [downloadFile]() function.
+Then it downloads the individual files using `downloadFolder` function.

 In case of sub-folders, just repeat the process and download subfiles inside it, which can be skipped by -s/--skip-subdirs option.